Weyerhaeuser Company (WY) Stock: A Value Analysis

 WY) stock’s latest price update

-Weyerhaeuser Company (NYSE: WY)’s stock price has decreased by -1.14 compared to its previous closing price of 29.76.
-Despite this, the company has experienced a -1.47% fall in its stock price over the last five trading sessions.
+Weyerhaeuser Company (NYSE: WY)’s stock price has increased by 2.16 compared to its previous closing price of 29.21.
+However, the company has experienced a -1.06% decline in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 WY’s Market Performance